A Quick Guide to Basic Dog Grooming

 The first thing you’ll need to do is get your dog washed and combed out.
 Hopefully, your dog is acclimated to normal baths, but if they get anxious, give them a bit after brushing or combing their hair in order to let them calm down before you get clipping.
 Try to keep them from rolling in the dirt or engaging in other canine tomfoolery before you get clipping, for obvious reasons.

 Do your best to brush out any matting, these can catch the clippers and cause both of you some trouble.
 Your best bet if your dog is heavily matted is to purchase one of the specialized combs available online or in pretty much any pet store.
+Also, you can cut off mattings with safe grooming scissors.

 You’ll probably want someone else around to restrain your dog during the process, so get a friend to help.
 Place the dog somewhere with a bit of elevation, this will help to save your back.
 A coffee table in the living room is probably ideal, although some people prefer higher tables.